callumrollo/callumrollo.github.io/content/pages/about.md

 Slug: aboutme
 Summary: All about me

 I recently started work as the in-house data scientist at [VOTO](https://voiceoftheocean.org/en).
 I am responsible for processing, correcting, standardising and distributing scientific data from our fleet of autonomous platforms.
+In my day-to-day work, I build and monitor pipelines for processing near real time data, maintain servers and create websites for viewing/interrogating data.
+I also work with other data managers at organisations like [SMHI](https://www.smhi.se/en) and [EMODnet](https://emodnet.ec.europa.eu/en) to standardise and efficiently distribute data.

 I am a Pythonista and proponent of free software for science.
 Several of my projects are available on my [github](https://github.com/callumrollo).
 I have completed collaborative programming projects as part of [OceanHackWeek](https://callumrollo.github.io/hackweek.html) and [Google Summer of Code](https://summerofcode.withgoogle.com/).
-I lead the [UEA scientific python](https://ueapy.github.io/) group during my PhD.
+During my PhD, I led the [UEA scientific python](https://ueapy.github.io/) group.

 [Blog posts](https://callumrollo.github.io/)

 ### PhD

 During 2017-2021 I completed a PhD at the University of East Anglia (UEA) in Norwich, UK.
 I work with marine gliders, specifically the integration on Acoustic Doppler Current Profilers (ADCPs) onto gliders to directly measure currents in the ocean.
-The specific glider I work with was SG637 "Omura" equipped with a 1MHz ADCP.

 Data and live location information from this glider, and others in the fleet, is available on the [UEA glider website](https://ueaglider.uea.ac.uk).
 I rebuilt the website in 2021, based on the original by [Bastien Queste](http://byqueste.com/).